HorizenOfficial/evm-documentation/docs/horizen_eon/07-tutorials/01-forger_node_setup_guide.md

         - 1 in the PageSize field
         - Then click on *Query*

 This will get your forged staked info such as amount of ZEN staked, and your ***stakeId***.
-Save the ***stakeId*** since you will need this input to unstake your ZEN.
+Save your ***stakeId*** since you will need this input to unstake your ZEN.

-*Once your forger node evmapp gets fully synced you will need to wait approximately 9 hours (two epochs) in order to be eligible to participate in the block validating process.*
+*Once your forger node EVMAPP gets fully synced, you will need to wait approximately 9 hours (two epochs) in order to be eligible to participate in the block validating process.*

 ### Unstaking
 1. Before you can unstake you should set active the eth_sign feature in Metamask wallet. (you should disable this after unstaking):